agungsantoso/secure-and-private-ai-scholarship-challenge-notes/README.md

 ### What Is Differential Privacy (DP)
 * It's a new field, recently started with statistical database queries around 2003 and even more recently
-* General goal of DP is to ensure that different kinds of statistical analysis don't compromise privacy
+* General goal of DP is to ensure that different kinds of statistical analysis don't co mpromise privacy
 * Privacy is preserved if

   After the analysis, the analyzer doesn't know anything about the people in the dataset.
 They remain "unobserved"